 League School of Greater Boston

 The League School of Greater Boston is a year-round program dedicated to the education of children with Autism Spectrum Disorders.
 Our team approach to education creates a collaborative, supportive and open environment within our community.
-We are currently seeking a BOARD CERTIFIED BEHAVIOR ANALYST (BCBA) for our program in Walpole, to start immediately.
+We are currently seeking a PROGRAM COORDINATOR for our Foundations and Content Teaching/Life Skills Programs to start immediately.
+This position leads a team of Head Teachers, Clinicians, Occupational Therapists, Speech/Language Pathologists, and Board Certified Behavior Analysts to achieve the desired results for the program.

-*Bachelor’s or Master’s Degree in Special Education with current MA certification in moderate or severe special needs; or a Master’s degree in Applied Behavior Analysis or Psychology.
+*Master’s Degree in Special Education with current MA certification in K-12 moderate or severe special needs required.
+MA certification in school administration preferred.

 Duties and Responsibilities include the following:

-15. For students in their program(s), establishes and maintains a good working relationship between the school and the student’s home.
-This may include: phone contact, notes to parents, parent observations, home visits, consultations, team meetings, etc.
+12. Establishes and maintains a good working relationship between the school and the student’s home.
+This may include: phone contact, notes to parents, parent visits, team meetings.

-18. Performs other related duties, as designated by the Coordinator of Clinical and Family Services or Principal, that are deemed necessary for the operation of the school, such as evening trainings, Open House, etc.
+14. Performs other related duties, as designated by the Assistant Principal/Principal, that are deemed necessary for the operation of the school, such as evening trainings, Open Houses, Parent/Teacher nights, etc.

-To perform this job successfully, an individual should have knowledge of Microsoft Word: Microsoft Excel: Google mail; and the Microsoft Office suite.
+To perform this job successfully, an individual should have knowledge of Microsoft Word: Microsoft Excel: Microsoft Internet Explorer; Microsoft Office and Google Mail.

-The League School offers a substantial benefit package that includes health, dental, STD, LTD, and Life insurance, tuition assistance, 403(b) retirement plan, professional development opportunities, as well as paid time off.
+The League School offers a substantial benefit package that includes health, dental, STD, LTD, and Life insurance, tuition assistance, 403(b) retirement plan with match, professional development opportunities, as well as Personal and Sick days, in addition to school vacation periods off.

 Equal Opportunity Employer